surveycto/text-integer-decimal/README.md

 ### Parameters

-**Note about the `numbers_decimal` appearance on iOS:**
+**Note about the keyboard on iOS:**
 iOS has a less-consistent way of determining which on-screen keyboard to display than Android.
-If you are using this plug-in with the `numbers_decimal` appearance, you should test your form on the actual iOS device that you plan on using.
-If the wrong keyboard appears (for example, if there is no decimal button available), you may supply an optional parameter to the plug-in to set the keyboard type manually.
+If you plan on using this field plug-in on iOS, you should test your form on the actual iOS device that you plan on using.
+If the wrong keyboard appears (for example, if there is no minus button available), you may supply an optional parameter to the plug-in to set the keyboard type manually.

 | Parameter key | Parameter value |
 | --- | --- |
 | `inputmode-ios`, `inputmode-android`, `inputmode-web` (all optional) | Possible values: `none`, `text`, `decimal`, `numeric`, `tel`, `search`, `email`, `url`.
 [Click here for more information about the inputmode attribute.](https://css-tricks.com/everything-you-ever-wanted-to-know-about-inputmode)|

+While the `inputmode-ios` parameter is the most important, you can also use the `inputmode-android` and `inputmode-web` parameters to change the keyboard for that field in Android and web forms, respectively.

 ## More resources